Joshokelola/StudyNotes/CSC 411/INTRO.md

 ## What is a DBMS ?
-A database management is a collection of interrelated dat
+A database management system is a collection of interrelated data and a set of programs to access those data.
+The collection of data is usually referred to as **database**.